1:18 Mercedes-Benz 300 SL W198 Roadster Hardtop white CMC M-284

 History:

-The 300 SL Roadster was presented at the Geneva Motor Show in March 1957 as the successor to the gullwing model introduced in 1954 and was practically demanded by the then importer in America, Maximilian Hoffmann.
+The 300 SL Roadster was presented in March 1957 at the Geneva Motor Show as the successor to the Gullwing model, which had already been introduced in 1954, and was practically demanded by the then importer in America, Maximilian Hoffmann.

-Externally, the car differs from the coupé in the front area due to different headlights and, of course, the fabric roof.
+Externally, the car differs from the coupé in the front area by different headlights and, of course, by the fabric roof.

-However, to allow comfortable entry even with the roof closed and to equip the car with conventionally hinged doors on the A-pillar, the tubular space frame had to be fundamentally redesigned.
-The now "normal" entry also eliminated the coupé's folding steering wheel.
+However, to allow for easy entry even with the roof closed and to equip the car with conventional doors hinged at the A-pillar, the tubular space frame had to be fundamentally redesigned.
+The now "normal" entry also meant that the coupé's folding steering wheel was no longer needed.

 The chassis was also improved and received a single-joint swing axle, which provided significantly greater driving stability than the sometimes treacherous double-joint swing axle of the coupé.

-From 1961 onwards, the Roadster was also the first Mercedes car to be equipped with disc brakes all around.
+Furthermore, starting in 1961, the Roadster was the first Mercedes passenger car to be equipped with disc brakes all around.

 Technical data: